thaihuynhquang/cv/README.md

 ### Career Objective

-I am looking forward to contributing experiences to work on a high-traffic project and level up my skills to the senior/principal level as soon as possible.
+I am looking forward to contributing experiences to work on a high-traffic project.

 ### Education